citrix/workspace-linux-oem-guide/docs/customize.md

 #### Advanced graphic configurations

-You can adjust how Receiver is configured to process graphics that are rendered on the server.
+You can adjust how Workspace app is configured to process graphics that are rendered on the server.
 Typically, these are bitmaps that are encoded using the JPEG protocol.

 #### Input and output color formats

 Most JPEGs are sub-sampled in YUV 4:2:0 format.
 However, the server can also send images in 4:4:4 format.
-Citrix Receiver expects ctxjpeg.so to output decoded JPEGs in 32-bit BGRX format, with the Blue component being the most significant eight bits.
+Citrix Workspace app expects ctxjpeg.so to output decoded JPEGs in 32-bit BGRX format, with the Blue component being the most significant eight bits.

-The protocol used by Receiver does not restrict JPEG types, with the following exceptions:
+The protocol used by Workspace app does not restrict JPEG types, with the following exceptions:

 * The protocol does not support JPEG2000
 * The protocol does not use lossless JPEG